 Did you know you can access two highly coveted Walt Disney World Resort benefits without actually staying on a Disney-owned property?

 Available through Dec.
-31, 2019, Extra Magic Hours (early entry and late stay theme park privileges) and 60-day advance FastPass+ booking privileges can be yours if you have a paid theme park ticket and stay at one of 11 non-Disney owned hotel properties offering these benefits.
-What’s more, two additional resorts—the Waldorf Astoria Orlando Resort and Hilton Bonnet Creek Resort—recently announced Extra Magic Hours access (along with traditional 30-day advance FastPass+ access), adding to the roster of family-friendly Official Disney World resorts with special theme park access privileges.
+31, 2019, Extra Magic Hours (early entry and late stay theme park privileges) and 60-day advance FastPass+ booking privileges can be yours if you have a paid theme park ticket and stay at one of 13 non-Disney owned hotel properties offering these benefits.
+Families can now enjoy an expanded roster of family-friendly Official Disney World resorts with special theme park access privileges.

 Keep in mind that two exclusive Disney privileges—complimentary Magical Express airport transportation and linked Magic Bands—are not included with a stay at any of these non-Disney owned properties.
 Complimentary theme park transportation is provided by all of the Official Disney World hotels, as part of the resort fee, although mode and routes vary by specific properties.
 Daily resort and/or parking fees apply at all 13 hotels, so be sure to factor these costs into your overall vacation budget.